How to Choose and Site a Bird Nesting Box

 Why Garden Bird Nest Boxes Are So Important

-Not only does a well-placed box offer a safe home for breeding birds in spring, but it also provides vital shelter in autumn and winter, when cold weather and predators pose a real threat.
+A well-placed bird box - whether for blue tits or owls - will offer a safe home for breeding birds in spring.
+And, it will provide vital shelter in autumn and winter too, when cold weather and predators pose a real threat to small creatures.
+If you have mature trees in your garden, you can probably attract quite a few species.

 Which Garden Birds Use Nest Boxes?